beijn/cellnet/README.md

 ```

 ### Data Setup
+- put all images in `data/images` and all annotations in `data/annotations`
+- list all images to train on in `train.py:image_paths`
 - run `bin/normalize-paths <folder>` for all data folders. eg. `bash bin/normalize-paths data/images && bash bin/normalize-paths data/annotations`
 - run `python preprocess_annotations.py` to convert the label-studio annotations to the internal training format.